iotaledger/iota-wiki/docs/learn/future/smart-contracts/06_consensus.md

 In this article you will learn how the IOTA Smart Contract Consensus works.

-Verification would mean re-running the program ourselves whenever we needed to determine if we trust the state of the smart contract.
+Verification means re-running the program ourselves whenever we need to determine if we trust the state of the smart contract.
 This is not practical.
-Instead, to make the state transition trusted, we need to make the processor which runs the SC Program trusted.
+Instead, to make the state transition trustworthy, we need to make the processor which runs the SC Program trustworthy.

 This is the reason smart contracts are run by a distributed processor.
 The term “distributed processor” refers to many processors performing the same calculations and coming to a consensus on the result of these computations.
 This consensus is reflected in the next block which updates the state of the chain.